 At AireHealth, we believed that knowledge is power, and that informed patients, are empowered patients.
-This week we're tackling 5 of the most commonly asked questions regarding asthma — so that you can feel confident in your asthma care.
+This week we're tackling 5 of the most commonly asked questions regarding COPD — so that you can feel confident in your chronic respiratory care.

-To effectively treat asthma, you must sit down with a health professional and discuss your symptoms and lifestyle.
-COPD is a chronic respiratory condition, and long-term COPD control medications are an integral part of asthma management.
-Quick-relief inhalers are also important and can be used to open up swollen airways quickly when breathing is difficult.
+To effectively treat COPD, you must sit down with a health professional and discuss your symptoms and lifestyle.
+COPD is a chronic respiratory condition, and long-term COPD control medications are an integral part of care management.
+Quick-relief inhalers also play an important role in COPD care, as well as nebulizers.
 In some cases, your doctor may prescribe more than one drug delivery device and respiratory medication to manage your care.

-Asthma is a chronic illness, and there is currently no known cure; however, it is a highly treatable disease.
-Today's treatments are so effective at controlling asthma when used correctly, that many people with asthma have an excellent quality of life.
+COPD is a chronic illness, and there is currently no known cure; however, it is a highly treatable disease.
+Today's treatments are so effective at controlling COPD symptoms when used correctly, that many people with COPD have an excellent quality of life.

-For more information about AireHealth’s connected-portable nebulizer and how it can make your child’s respiratory treatment easier, click here.
+For more information about AireHealth’s connected-portable nebulizer and how it can make your chronic respiratory treatment easier, click here.

 DISCLAIMER: Content on this site is not a substitute for professional medical or healthcare advice, diagnosis, treatment, dietary, or safety advice, and may not be used for such purposes.
 Always seek the advice of your physician or other qualified expert with any questions you may have regarding a medical question, condition, or safety concern.
 Reliance on the information presented on this site is at your own risk.
 This site contains the opinions and views of others and does not represent the opinions and views of AireHealth.
 Given the interactive nature of this site, we cannot endorse, guarantee, or be responsible for the accuracy or efficacy of any content generated by our users or bloggers.